skyway/skyway-js-sdk-doc/docs/en/sfuroom.md

 ### Event: `'open'`

-Room is ready and you joined the room successfully.
+Fired when the room is ready and you joined the room successfully.

 ```js
 room.on('open', () => {